The questions entrepreneurs ask

 To qualify for Gap Debt™ financing, your business must show the following to receive consideration:

-- Revenues: $2M+ and annual growth above sector average.
+- Revenues: $2M+ and annual growth above sector average, or monthly recurring revenue of $80k+.

-- Operating Profitability: Must have excellent visibility into cash flows; if negative, must anticipate break-even within 12 months.
+- Visibility into cash flows: Must have excellent visibility into cash flows (even if negative); if negative, must anticipate break-even within 18 months.

 - Forecasting: Must have deep insights into the future of the business.

-- Management: Owners must be exceptional and have “skin in the game”, share our values, and have some financial acumen in house.
+- Management: Owners must have “skin in the game”, share our values, be an impressive and cohesive team, and have financial acumen.

-- Location: Must have significant operations in Canada.
+- Location: Must have a headquarters in Canada.

 What is the difference between FirePower and other similar funds?